-The Group, as at 31 December 2014, had related party transactions with 23 key management personnel, certain of its pension funds, collective investment schemes and joint ventures and associates and TSB Banking Group plc and TSB Bank plc.
-In addition, material contracts with TSB Banking Group plc and TSB Bank plc are described in "Information about the Lloyds Banking Group's relationship with the TSB

-Group" below and material contracts with HM Treasury are described in "Information about the Lloyds Banking Group's relationship with the UK Government" below.
+The Group, as at 31 December 2015, had related party transactions with 20 key management personnel, certain of its pension funds, collective investment schemes and joint ventures and associates and TSB and TSB Bank.
+See note 48 to the financial statements contained in the Company's 2015 Annual Report.
+In addition, until the sale of its stake in TSB in June 2015 (further detailed below), the Group was a party to related party transactions with TSB and TSB Bank.
+Material contracts with TSB and TSB Bank are described in the "Information about the Lloyds Banking Group's relationship with the TSB Group" section below and material contracts with HM Treasury are described in the "Information about the Lloyds Banking Group's relationship with the Lloyds Banking Group's relationship with the UK Government" section below.

-Following the initial public offering in June 2014 TSB Banking Group plc and TSB Bank plc became related parties of the Group.
-The Group has entered into a number of contracts with TSB Banking Group plc and TSB Bank plc for the provision of a range of banking operations services.
+Following the initial public offering in June 2014 TSB and TSB Bank became related parties of the Group.
+The Group has entered into a number of contracts with TSB and TSB Bank for the provision of a range of banking operations services.
+In June 2015, the sale of the Group's remaining stake in TSB was completed.

 The UK Government through HM Treasury became a related party of the Group in January 2009, and from 1 January 2011, in accordance with IAS 24, UK Government-controlled entities became related parties of the Group.
-As at 31 December 2014, HM Treasury held more than 20 per cent of the Company's ordinary share capital and consequently HM Treasury remained a related party of the Company during the year ended 31 December 2014.
-The Group regards the Bank of England and entities controlled by the UK Government, including The Royal Bank of Scotland Group plc, NRAM plc and Bradford & Bingley plc, as related parties.
+Prior to 11 May 2015, HM Treasury held more than 20 per cent. of the Company's ordinary share capital and consequently HM Treasury remained a related party of the Company for IAS 24 purposes until that date.
+The Group regarded the Bank of England and entities controlled by the UK Government, including The Royal Bank of Scotland Group plc ("RBS"), NRAM plc and Bradford & Bingley plc, as related parties for that period of time also.